tkenning/dev.na.bambora.com/source/docs/guides/android_pay/index.md

 ## Requirements

-### Registering Your Android Pay Merchant ID
+### Registering your Android Pay merchant ID

-Before you accept Android Pay with Bambora, you need to register an Android Pay Merchant ID to create and be able to access associated encryption keys.
+Before you accept Android Pay, you'll need to turn on and register an Android merchant ID with Bambora.
+Start by logging into your [Member Area](https://web.na.bambora.com).

-### Enable Android Pay

-To turn on Android Pay for your account, log into the [Member Area](https://web.na.bambora.com).
 Under **configuration**, click on **mobile payments**.
-From the Mobile Payments screen, you can enable Android Pay by creating an Android Pay Merchant ID for your mobile app.
+From the Mobile Payments screen, you can enable Android Pay and add an Android Pay merchant ID.

 <img src="/docs/guides/android_pay/android-mobile-payments-screenshot.png" alt="mobile-payments-screenshot">

-Click **ADD ANDROID MERCHANT ID** in order to create your *Android Pay Merchant ID*.
-Select to Copy the newly created Public Key and use it as as the publicKey parameter in your Android app.
+Enter a unique string and click **ADD ANDROID MERCHANT ID** to create your Android Pay merchant ID.
+The ID comes with a newly created Public Key will be used as the `publicKey` parameter in your Android app.

 <img src="/docs/guides/android_pay/android-input.png" alt="apple-credentials">

 After you've added your Android Pay Merchant ID to your account, you can start integrating to your app.

+### Accepting Android Pay

+Now that you're ready to accept Android Pay, you'll find plenty of code samples and instructions on integrating to your app through [Google's documentation](https://developers.google.com/android-pay/).
+To learn more about the basics of Android Pay, [click here](https://www.android.com/pay/).

-## API Requests
+## API requests

 When you make an `android_pay` request to our Payments API, it'll be formatted in JSON, calling to https://api.na.bambora.com/v1/payments/.